Dodgers 5, Padres 2: Gavin Stone’s best start backed by bottom of the order finally doing something

 This was definitely Stone’s best start as a Dodger: 6.2 IP, 5 H, 2 R, 1 BB, 4 K, 88 Pitches.

-Speaking of tired pens, it was Michael Grove who entered in leverage to get a batter, and after a steal he got a strikeout to end the threat and the 7th.
+Speaking of tired pens, Michael Grove entered to get a batter, and after a steal he got a strikeout to end the threat and the 7th.

-Fortunately, the Dodgers immediately got that back in the bottom half, as Teoscar Hernandez singled and then got to third after a two-base error by Tatis.
-That immediately resulted in a Muncy sacrifice fly to make it 5-2 and a three-run cushion again.
+Fortunately, the Dodgers immediately got that back in the bottom half, as Teoscar Hernandez singled and then got to third after a two-base error by Fernando Tatis Jr. That immediately resulted in a Max Muncy sacrifice fly to make it 5-2.

 That was it for the offense on the night after they stranded a lead-off single in the 8th.